 Gina participated in the 36-Hour Play Festival Celebrating Women Artists at Urban Stages in March of 2015, where she wrote the short play Troll Doll's Big Day.
 She wrote the short play This Ability as a commission for the As Performance Series at NYU Steinhardt's Drama Therapy program in 2016.

-She is a core member of The Hess Collective, a former member of Open Hydrant Theater Company and a former literary committee member at the off-Broadway house Urban Stages.
-She was a finalist to be an MFA Mentor for Horizon Theatre's 2017 Young Playwrights Festival.
-She is an associate member of the Dramatist's Guild of America, and was a semifinalist for the 2018 Creative Residency at SPACE on Ryder Farm.
+She is a core member of The Hess Collective, a former member of Open Hydrant Theater Company and a former literary committee member at Urban Stages.
+She is an associate member of the Dramatist's Guild of America.